codeforamerica/uswds/src/views/components/alert.md

 <!-- INTRO -->

-The {{ title }} component distinguishes important information that wouldn't normally appear in a layout or template.
+The {{ title }} component distinguishes important information or errors that wouldn't normally appear in a layout or template.
 They may blend into or disrupt a user's workflow.
 Disruptive notices are most effective if used sparingly and appear after user interaction.

 <!-- DETAILS -->